-It’s clear that Peter Ferguson doesn’t come from a traditional science background.
-He’s clean-cut and a snappy dresser, wearing tailored clothes and fashionably pointed shoes to work.
-Peter is a qualified doctor and is currently doing a PhD with Dr Richard Tilley’s nanoparticles research group.
-He studied at Otago University’s Dunedin School of Medicine and had been working for three years towards becoming a physician, when a talk at a “quantum dot meeting at the train station” caught his attention.
+Peter Ferguson was already a qualified doctor when he undertook his a PhD with Dr Richard Tilley’s Nanoparticle and Quantum Dot Research Group.
+He studied at Otago University’s Dunedin School of Medicine and had been working for three years towards becoming a physician, when a talk about quantum dots caught his attention.

-The talk, about silicon quantum dots, was given by Dr Tilley at the 1st annual Quantum Dot meeting, held at Victoria University’s rooms at the Wellington Railway Station in 2006.
-Peter was inspired to get involved with the exciting research he saw Dr Tilley doing – studying the various uses nanoparticles can have in biological systems.
-His offer of part-time research assistance grew to an MSc project and has since become a PhD; which Peter is now in the second year of.
+The talk, about silicon quantum dots, was given by Dr Tilley at the 1st annual Quantum Dot meeting in 2006.
+Peter was inspired to get involved with the exciting research he saw Dr Tilley doing – studying the various uses nanoparticles can have in biological systems - and working with The Malaghan Institute on its potential applications.